 |Contact with Minors (i.e., Elementary Teachers, Child Care Workers, Camp Counselors)||

-Human Resource Services will obtain an official report of the person’s criminal history and determine whether there are convictions which would normally exclude the person from being hired into the position.
-If there are no relevant convictions, HRS will notify you by email that the individual is clear to hire.
-If HRS determines that there are relevant convictions, a Strategic Workforce Solutions partner will contact the appropriate representative of the hiring department to discuss the non-hire decision.
+Human Resources will obtain an official report of the person’s criminal history and determine whether there are convictions which would normally exclude the person from being hired into the position.
+If there are no relevant convictions, HR will notify you by email that the individual is clear to hire.
+If HR determines that there are relevant convictions, a Strategic Workforce Solutions partner will contact the appropriate representative of the hiring department to discuss the non-hire decision.

 Non-Hire Notice to Applicant